 The likelihood of a set of scaled temperature profiles measured for a sample of $i=1, N_{\rm c}$ clusters is:

 where $N_{\rm R}[i]$ is the number of points of the profile of cluster $i$, and the quantity $T_{ i,j}= T[i,j]/T_{\rm X_{i}}$ is the scaled temperature measured at each scaled radius $x_{i,j}=r[i,j]/R_{500,i}$, with $T[i,j]$ and $r[i,j]$ being the physical gas temperature and radius.
 The statistical error on $\log{T_{i,j}}$ is $\sigma_{\rm stat,i,j}$.
-We fitted the data (i.e. the set of observed $T[i,j]$ ) using Bayesian maximum likelihood estimation with MCMC sampling.
-Using the \texttt{emcee} package developed by \citet{emcee}, we maximised the log of the likelihood, which reads
+We fitted the data (i.e. the set of observed $T[i,j]$ ) using a Bayesian maximum likelihood estimation with MCMC sampling.
+Using the \texttt{emcee} package developed by \citet{emcee}, we maximised the log of the likelihood, which is expressed as:

 The fit marginalises over a total of fifteen parameters: eight describing the shape of the median profile $(T_{\rm min}, T_{0}, x_t, x_{\rm cool}, a, a_{\rm cool}, b, c)$, and seven additional parameters describing the intrinsic scatter profile.
 We used flat priors on all parameters.